📢 Youth IGF Pakistan will be conducted in Hybrid Mode from Sept 24-26, 2026, in Lahore Pakistan.

 Basic Definition of Internet Governance

 Internet Governance refers to the rules, policies, standards, and practices that coordinate and shape how the Internet is managed globally.
-It involves multiple stakeholders working together to ensure the Internet remains open, secure, and accessible for everyone.

 The Internet Governance Ecosystem